-Check Criterion for accomplishment Result synthesized from questionnaires Status - Yes/No/On- going implementation Comment trustworthy sources and clear procedures extracted from verifiable sources (e.g. documents), based on exact procedures that guide users how to find needed data answers very similar SMIS system (due to the very small pool of data available for MIS-ETC) and correlated with the knowledge gathered from documentation and interviews 6.2.
+Check Criterion for accomplishment Result synthesized from questionnaires Status - Yes/No/On- going Comment accomplishment nom questionnaires implementation trustworthy sources and clear procedures extracted from verifiable sources (e.g. documents), based on exact procedures that guide users how to find needed data answers very similar SMIS system (due to the very small pool of data available for MIS-ETC) and correlated with the knowledge gathered from documentation and interviews 6.2.
 Input data are validated properly All relevant input data are validated before being used by the system 100.00% of "yes" answers Yes 6.3.
 Checks are available to allow detection of errors Average value of at least 3 (on a scale from 1 to 5, where 1 is "no checks available" and 5 is "plenty of checks available") 2.00 No 6.4.
 Required data are available in due time for the final recipients Average value of at least 3 (on a scale from 1 to 5, where 1 is "never available in due time" and 5 is "always available in due time") 3.50 Yes Interpolated value with the results obtained for the very similar SMIS system (due to the very small pool of data available for MIS-ETC) and correlated with the knowledge gathered from documentation and interviews 7.
 Data security 7.1.
 Only authenticated users are allowed to access non-public data or to modify data No anonymous users may access non-public data or modify data 100.00% of "yes" answers Yes 7.2.
 Each user is limited to a specific set of access rights, for specific sections of the system All users are restricted by specific access rights 100.00% of "yes" answers Yes 7.3.
 Communication channels used for exchanging sensitive data (e.g. personal data, financial data etc.) between various parts of the system are protected All sensitive communication channels are protected 100.00% of "yes" answers Yes

 Check Criterion for accomplishment Result synthesized from questionnaires Status - Yes/No/On- going implementation Comment 8.
 System stability 8.1.
 Average downtime of the system in a month Less than 2 hours 36.00 hours/month No The result is an absolute number and it should be regarded with a big margin of tolerance.
 8.2.
 Frequency of major failures of the system (requiring the intervention of administrators for restoring the system) Average value of at least 4 (on a scale from 1 to 5, where 1 is "very frequently" and 5 is "never") 4.50 Yes Interpolated value with the results obtained for the very similar SMIS system (due to the very small pool of data available for MIS-ETC) and correlated with the knowledge gathered from documentation and interviews 8.3.
 Frequency of significant malfunctions impeding the proper use of the system Average value of at least 4 (on a scale from 1 to 5, where 1 is "very frequently" and 5 is "never") 4.00 Yes 9.
 Technology 9.1.
-Hardware Descriptive Resources in the ce ntral node are exceeding entre, compliant with current security standards. g the current needs and they can be expanded easily. te network available across all participant institutions.
+Hardware Descriptive Servers hosted in a specialised data-centre, compliant with current security standards.
+Resources in the central node are exceeding the current needs and they can be expanded easily.
+Access is restricted within a dedicated private network available across all participant institutions.
 9.2.
 Software Descriptive Web-based system Built on Java and Oracle databases 9.3.
-Special characteristics (e.g. no single point of failure, virtualisation) Descriptive Servers a l environment, allowing for easy scalability.
+Special characteristics (e.g. no single point of failure, virtualisation) Descriptive Servers are hosted in a virtualised environment, allowing for easy scalability.